tzwnk/C-/README.md

-# Creating Threads for an Order aApplication With C Programming Language.
+# Creating Threads for an Order Application With C Programming Language.